cerebral palsy program

 Our care coordinator is available by phone to answer your questions and provide you with the support you need.

-We will also talk with you about applying for coverage through the State of Ohio’s Children with Medical Handicaps Program (BCMH).
+We will also talk with you about applying for coverage through the State of Ohio’s Children with Medical Handicaps Program (CMH).
 This program serves children with special health care needs by providing care coordination and supplementary insurance coverage.

 Our team will coordinate your child’s care and make adjustments to the treatment plan as needed.
 When patients turn 21, we help them transition to an adult care provider.